 Protecting and Restoring Your Gun Rights

 A felony conviction will prohibit you from possessing a firearm for life, as will a conviction for a misdemeanor crime of domestic violence.
 Similarly, if a restraining order is issued against you, you will be prohibited from possessing a firearm for the length of time the restraining order is in effect.
 For many, losing one’s gun rights is a life-changing consequence that must be treated accordingly by an attorney experienced in handling such matters.
 Hart Powell, S.C. is an experienced criminal defense firm with all the knowledge and skill to help you understand why your gun rights were compromised and how to get them back.
 To learn more about how our gun rights attorneys can help you, contact us today at (414) 271-9595.

-If you are concerned that your case or restraining order might cause you to lose your gun rights, if you think that you have lost your gun rights because of a conviction or restraining order, or if you are having trouble getting your CCW permit, call Geoff Misfeldt at Kohler Hart Powell, SC.
+If you are concerned that your charges or restraining order might cause you to lose your gun rights, you think that you have lost your gun rights because of a conviction or restraining order, or you are having trouble getting your CCW permit, call Geoff Misfeldt at Hart Powell, S.C..
 He is a gun owner, a lifelong hunter, and has the experience and knowledge needed to craft creative solutions to achieve the best possible outcome if you are facing the loss of your gun rights.
 Geoff has also helped numerous clients who thought that they had already lost their gun rights (including one who was told that by his attorney, the prosecutor, and the Judge).
 Geoff has consulted with the U.S. Attorney’s Office, the ATF, the Wisconsin DOJ, and the FBI to ensure that his clients’ firearm rights are protected.
 He has the experience and knowledge to put you on the right side of the law.
 Give him a call today at (414) 271-9595.